the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ### Hosting Your Design Files

-A basic way of sharing your files is with a zip file on your website.
+A primary way of sharing your files is with a zip file on your website.
 While this is a great start, it makes it difficult for others to follow your progress or to contribute improvements.
 Using an online source-code repository (like GitHub, GitLab, or NotaBug) may be a better place to store your open source hardware projects.